Marshawn Lynch: Seattle Seahawks (second stint)

-2019 season

 Lynch returned to the NFL during the final week of the 2019 regular season, signing with the Seahawks alongside former teammate Robert Turbin on December 23, 2019, after Seattle lost three running backs to injury.
-Lynch made his debut with the Seahawks in Week 17 against the San Francisco 49ers on NBC Sunday Night Football.
+Lynch made his return to the Seahawks in Week 17 against the San Francisco 49ers on NBC Sunday Night Football.
 During the game, Lynch rushed 12 times for 34 yards and a touchdown in the 26–21 loss.
+After his touchdown, fans threw Skittles onto the field.
 During the Seahawks' 17–9 win over the Philadelphia Eagles in the Wild Card Round of the playoffs, Lynch broke a tackle to score a five-yard, first half touchdown.
 In the Divisional Round against the Green Bay Packers, Lynch rushed 12 times for 26 yards and two touchdowns during the 28–23 loss.

 With his three additional playoff touchdowns in the 2019–20 NFL playoffs, Lynch moved into fourth place on the all-time postseason rushing touchdowns list.
 He is tied with Terrell Davis and John Riggins with 12.

 During a postgame interview on January 12, 2020, Lynch was asked if he'll return for the Seahawks in the 2020 NFL season.
-“I mean, shoot," he responded, "We’ll see what's happening."
+"I mean, shoot," he responded, "We'll see what's happening."
 In media ahead of the 2020 NFL Scouting Combine, Seahawks head coach Pete Carroll was also asked about Lynch returning and said "We'll see.
 You never know."
 Lynch was named to the Pro Football Hall of Fame All-2010s Team.

-Potential return to the NFL

-In a December 2020 interview with Conan O'Brien, Lynch said that teams have expressed interest in signing him and that he is willing to sign with a team that is a Super Bowl contender.
+In a December 2020 interview with Conan O'Brien, Lynch said that teams had expressed interest in signing him and that he was willing to sign with a team that is a Super Bowl contender.